texfaq/texfaq.github.io/CONTRIBUTING.md

 ## ChangeLog, commit messages and authors

-Please not any significant change to the content of questions in [`CHANGELOG.md`](CHANGELOG.md), including which question is changed in the format `Q-<name>`.
+Please note any significant change to the content of questions in [`CHANGELOG.md`](CHANGELOG.md), including which question is changed in the format `Q-<name>`.